Asymptotic Safety in the Conformal Hidden Sector?: Introduction

 \section{Introduction}

+The Standard Model (SM) faces both the hierarchy/naturalness problem and the triviality problem \cite{Callaway:1988ya}.
 According to Bardeen's insight, conformal symmetry as a custodial symmetry can protect the Higgs mass from large UV contributions \cite{Bardeen}, addressing the naturalness problem \cite{'tHooft:1979bh}.
-Such a possibility can be realized if the conformal symmetry is only softly broken and is restored sufficiently quickly, requiring the couplings to run to a fixed point at a high energy scale \cite{Tavares:2013dga}.
-Moreover, the Coleman--Weinberg (CW) mechanism \cite{Coleman:1973jx} can dynamically generate natural scale hierarchies between the unification scale and the electroweak (EW) scale, through dimensional transmutation as in QCD \cite{Weinberg:1978ym,Hill:2014mqa}.
-In this article, we make a connection between the fixed point required in the (quantum) conformal scenario and the notion of asymptotic safety (AS), which also requires a fixed point and was originally proposed to make the Standard Model (SM) and gravity valid up to arbitrarily high energy scales without any singularities \cite{Shaposhnikov:2009pv,Holthausen:2011aa}.
-Since there is no non-trivial fixed point within the SM, the requirement of a fixed point within the conformal scenario provides an excellent motivation for extending the SM.
-Although different versions of the SM extensions with classical conformal symmetry have been proposed in the literature \cite{Hempfling:1996ht,Altmannshofer:2014vra}, none have incorporated AS.
+Such a possibility can be realized if the conformal symmetry is only softly broken, requiring the couplings to run to a fixed point at a high energy scale \cite{Tavares:2013dga} and thus the UV sensitivity is under control \cite{Abel:2013mya}.
+On the other hand, the Standard Model (SM) itself is not UV complete since the $U(1)$ hypercharge gauge coupling and Higgs quartic coupling will reach a Landau Pole in the far UV.
+The notion of asymptotic safety (AS) was proposed to make the SM and gravity valid up to arbitrarily high energy scales without any singularities \cite{Shaposhnikov:2009pv,Holthausen:2011aa}.
+In this article, we make a connection between the fixed point required in the (quantum) conformal scenario to address the hierarchy/naturalness problem and the notion of asymptotic safety (AS) to address the UV completeness of the SM, which also requires a fixed point \cite{Shaposhnikov:2009pv,Holthausen:2011aa} and thus both problems may be solved simultaneously.
+Since it is highly non-trivial to realize a fixed point within the SM, the requirement of a fixed point provides both an excellent motivation for extending the SM and a very strong constraint on low energy physics.